 No otherwise qualified handicapped individual shall, solely by reason of his handicap, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance.

 — Section 504 of the Rehabilitation Act of 1973

 In compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 (amended in 2008), Lawrence recognizes that qualified students who have diagnosed disabilities, including specific learning disabilities, are entitled to an equal opportunity to benefit from the educational program of the university and that reasonable academic accommodations may be necessary to provide that opportunity.

 Students who have a disability covered by the Americans with Disabilities Act are entitled to academic accommodations.
 In keeping with the university’s educational philosophy emphasizing student independence and responsibility, requests for accommodations must be initiated by the student.
 No notification of instructors occurs without a student request, and no student is required to tell instructors about a disability or to request accommodations.
 If a student does choose to request accommodations, the request should be made as early as possible and no later than the start of the term in which the course is offered.

-To request academic accommodations, a student should meet with the director of accessibility in the Center for Academic Success.
-The student will be asked to provide appropriate documentation of the disability, including its impact on the student and recommended accommodations to ameliorate that impact.
-Once the disability is documented, the student may request accommodations for specific courses through the director.
-Accommodations are not retroactive, so they should be arranged during the first week of the term to ensure they are in place when needed.
-Any testing accommodations must be requested at least one week prior to the test or examination.
-More information can be found on the Center for Academic Success website.
+To request academic accommodations, a student should complete an eligibility form, submit documentation as outlined in the accessibility services website and meet with the Director of Accessibility Services.
+The meeting allows for the student and the director to have a conversation about past accommodations, to identify limitations that prevent access and inform the student of their rights.
+Accommodations are not retroactive.
+All accommodations are recommended to be arranged a week prior to the term to ensure that they are in place when needed.
+Any testing accommodations must be arranged at least one week prior to the test or examination.
+More information can be found on the Accessibility Services website.